 The corporation tax system includes a number of measures that advantage UK members of qualifying groups, all of which are subject to anti-avoidance measures.

-Operating taxable profits and losses arising in the same period can usually be offset between UK resident 75% affiliates within a worldwide group.
-This extends to offsetting the UK profits attributed to a UK PE of a non-UK resident group member.
+Operating taxable profits and losses arising in the same period can usually be offset between UK resident 75% affiliates within a worldwide group (known as 'group relief').
+This extends to offsetting the UK profits attributed to a UK PE of a non-UK resident group member, subject to additional requirements.
 There are some restrictions, primarily where one of the two companies is not an economic 75% subsidiary of the group or is subject to arrangements under which it might leave the group.
+Losses arising on or after 1 April 2017 that cannot be used by the company or group relieved in the year are carried forward and can, subject to restrictions, be surrendered as group relief in a later year.

-Intra-group transfers of capital assets between UK companies, including UK PEs, are normally tax-free, though the definition of group for these purposes is slightly different than the definition of group relief for losses.
+Intra-group transfers of capital assets between UK companies, including UK PEs (and non-UK companies in respect of UK immovable property) are normally tax-free, though the definition of group for these purposes is slightly different than the definition of group relief for losses.
 This treatment is also extended to intra-group transfers of loan relationships, derivatives, and intangibles.
 There is generally a 'degrouping' charge if the transferee company leaves the group within six years.

 There is no automatic offset of capital gains and losses where these arise in different group companies, but it is normally possible for offset to be arranged either by actual transfer of the asset prior to disposal or by election.